-‘He’s a little man’ – Remembering Conte and Mourinho’s brief yet iconic rivalry
+‘He’s a little man’ – Recalling Conte & Mourinho’s brief yet iconic rivalry

 Throughout his illustrious managerial career, it’s safe to say that Jose Mourinho has made his fair share of enemies.

 As well as falling out with his own players, Mourinho has an incredible ability to rile up opposing managers and get under their skin.

 During his first spell in England, the Portuguese had memorable clashes with Sir Alex Ferguson, Rafa Benitez and – of course – Arsene Wenger.

 His time at Real Madrid then saw him come up against arch-nemesis Pep Guardiola, resulting in four truly iconic El Clasicos in the space of 18 days in 2011.

 Mourinho headed back to Chelsea in 2013 and continued to wind up the “specialist in failure” at Arsenal but soon had another rival: Antonio Conte.

 Having been sacked by the Blues in December 2015, Mourinho returned to Stamford Bridge in October 2016 having been appointed Manchester United boss, but his side were humbled 4-0 at the hands of Conte’s men.

 The Italian couldn’t hide his delight on the touchline and celebrated wildly when N’Golo Kante sauntered through United’s defence to score Chelsea’s fourth.